v-pbartley/openhack-mc4h/Challenge-2/Readme.md

 ## Step 3 - Convert Data

-1. Get a new Bearer token from the FHIR server via Postman
+1. Get a new Bearer token from the FHIR server via Postman.
-2. Execute the `Convert Data - HL7` request
+2. Execute the `Convert Data - HL7` request.

 ## Step 4 - Convert C-CDA Data

 1. Create a `New Request` in the Postman collection created in Challenge 1.
 ![New Postman Request Image](/Challenge-2/media/add_request.jpg)
-2. Rename the new request to `Convert Data - CCDA`
+2. Rename the new request to `Convert Data - CCDA`.
 3. Change the HTTP operation type from **GET** to **POST**.
-4. Fill in the URL of this request with `{{fhirurl}}/$convert-data`
+4. Fill in the URL of this request with `{{fhirurl}}/$convert-data`.
 5. Change to the **Authorization** tab of the request and change:
     + **Type** to **OAuth 2.0**
     + Add `{{bearerToken}}` as the **Access Token**